When we built a new shop, we set out to up our game. And then we said to ourselves, let’s not just up our game, let’s go for best in class.

-If one night, asleep in your new timber frame home, you’re awoken by a loud crack a little like a gunshot.
+If one night, asleep in your new home, you’re awoken by a loud crack a little like a gunshot.
 Don’t worry.
 Roll over and go back to sleep.
 It’s just your timbers singing to you.
 That’s wood checking in action.

 Why Does Wood Shrink?

 It sometimes surprises people to learn that roughly half of a living tree’s weight is water.
 Let’s consider a 24’ long Douglas Fir log that measures 34” diameter at the large end and 14” at the small end as an example.
 This hypothetical green (wet) log would contain a little over 1 ton of water or about five 55 gallon drums of water.

 Sometimes when we drive a chisel into green (wet) timber, water spurts out of the wood.
 Wood is hydroscopic – meaning it’s like a sponge in that it can absorb, hold and release water.
 When freshly cut, approximately half of a tree’s weight is water.
 The photograph below shows water in a freshly cut Cypress timber–and how the timber is drying from the outside in.